Bluetick Coonhound Breed Summary

-These doggies are well-known for their comical and goofy ways so it's no surprise that they win over so many hearts.
+These dogs are well-known for their comical and goofy ways so it's no surprise that they win over so many hearts.
 They absolutely love to be around 'hoomans' and get extremely attached forming very strong bonds with all of their family.
 They also love riding up front in the car so they can nosey at everything going on!
 They are fairly energetic and will need lots of exercise however, they can live almost anywhere due to their adaptable natures.
-But, just so you know, they do have fairly big mouths and tend to bark (quite loudly) a lot!
-Bluetick Coonhounds are therefore probably better suited to a home in a rural setting where they can bark to their hearts content and not get in trouble with the neighbours.
-For the right family these dogs make lovely pets.
+Just so you know, they do have fairly big mouths and tend to bark (quite loudly) a lot!
+Bluetick Coonhounds are therefore probably better suited to a home in a rural setting where they can bark to their heart's content and not get in trouble with the neighbours.
+For the right family, these dogs make lovely pets.

 The Bluetick Coonhound originated in Louisiana from the Bleu de Gascogne Hound of southwest France, as well as the English Foxhound, The Cur dog, the American Foxhound and the Black and Tan Virginia Foxhound.
 Bred to hunt, they excelled at tracking, especially at night.
 As their name implies, they were originally bred to hunt raccoons, and a good hound dog would follow their quarry until the animal was treed and then sit under the tree, howling until the owners caught up.